-Enterprise Florida, Inc. (EFI) is an organization that promotes economic development across Florida.
+Enterprise Florida, Inc. (EFI) is an organization that promotes economic development across the state.
 In support of that mission, it offers the Microfinance Guarantee Program to help small businesses get microloans by guaranteeing a portion of the loan.

 A loan guarantee makes it much easier for small businesses to get credit because lenders don’t have to worry about you not paying them back.
-If you get a loan from the Microfinance Guarantee Program and can’t pay it back, EFI pays the lender the portion of the loan it guarantees.
-EFI guarantees up to 50% of loans of $250,000 or less.
+If you get a loan from the Microfinance Guarantee Program and can’t pay it back, EFI pays the lender the portion of the loan it guarantees, which is up to 50% of loans of $250,000 or less.

-- Have an annual gross revenue of less than $1.5 million for the last two years
+- Have an annual gross revenue of less than $1.5 million per year for the last two years.

-The Small Business Administration (SBA) offers the 504 Loan Program through Florida First Capital/First Capital Finance for small businesses to use to purchase real estate, machinery, and equipment.
+The Small Business Administration (SBA) offers the 504 loan program for small businesses to use for the purchase of real estate, machinery, and equipment.
 Financing through this program is offered at below-market, fixed interest rates.
-It provides 40% of your project financing needs and requires only a 10% down payment.

-- Have a net worth of less than $15 million
+- Have a tangible net worth of less than $15 million

-This is another loan option from the SBA that provides funding of up to $5 million.
+The 7(a) loan program offers another option from the SBA that provides funding of up to $5 million.
 The funds can be used to buy real estate and equipment or for working capital.